LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 All being well, you may proceed to the next section 2.

->**Given the benefit of hindsight how might an improvement of API response ingestion code simplify our production-line testing procedure?**
+>**Given the benefit of hindsight, how might improving the API response ingestion code simplify our production-line testing procedure?**
 >Check out the full discussion here ► [`ⓘ` SIDE NOTE appendix](#with-the-benefit-of-hindsight).

 ---